 So far you’ve identified quality and quickness as important attributes that a recruiter has to offer employers.
-This week you’re adding accuracy to that list – how does that come into play here?
+Now you will be adding accuracy to that list – how does that come into play here?

 What it means is to make sure that I listen carefully to what the employer is telling me.
 That’s where accuracy starts, it’s getting a very clear understanding as to their requirements, technically as well as personally.